github/twirp-rs/README.md

 The [canonical implementation](https://github.com/twitchtv/twirp) is in Golang, this is a Rust implementation of the protocol.
 Rust protocol buffer support is provided by the [`prost`](https://github.com/tokio-rs/prost) ecosystem.

 Unlike [`prost-twirp`](https://github.com/sourcefrog/prost-twirp), the generated traits for serving and accessing RPCs are implemented atop `async` functions.
-Because traits containing `async` functions [are not directly supported](https://smallcultfollowing.com/babysteps/blog/2019/10/26/async-fn-in-traits-are-hard/) in Rust, this crate uses the [`async_trait`](https://github.com/dtolnay/async-trait) macro to encapsulate the scaffolding required to make them work.
+Because traits containing `async` functions [are not directly supported](https://smallcultfollowing.com/babysteps/blog/2019/10/26/async-fn-in-traits-are-hard/) in Rust versions prior to 1.75, this crate uses the [`async_trait`](https://github.com/dtolnay/async-trait) macro to encapsulate the scaffolding required to make them work.

 ## Usage